1) An old bent fork, throw it away…

 3) It makes your eggs even sunnier!

-So here’s my latest upcycling craft project, a simple, yet attractive egg cup made from a recycled fork.
-I got the idea after coming across a coat hanger made from a bent fork – I immediately wondered if something more intricate (but still useful) could be made from bending a fork, this was the result.
+So here’s my latest upcycling craft project, a simple, yet attractive DIY upcycled fork egg cup made from a repurposed fork.
+I got the idea after coming across a coat hanger made from a bent fork – I wondered if something more intricate (but still useful) could be made from bending a fork, this was the result.

 In many regards it’s a very simple thing to make, however, I really struggled with the fork I had chosen – it was like trying to bend an iron bar!
 I’d suggest choosing a fork that is not too thick.

-I have provided a hand-drawn tutorial below, use it as a guide, if you have a well stocked workshop you may well find a better way to bend the fork.
+I have provided hand drawn instructions below, use it as a guide, if you have a well stocked workshop you may well find a better way to bend the fork.
 The most important thing is the shape of the base, you don’t want an egg holder prone to tipping over – if you follow the plan I have provided you should be all right.

 Please note: The ideal fork will have long tines (able to cradle an egg) and a handle long enough to form a stable base.